 5. Wooden frames

-Wood frames provide you plenty of options in terms of colour, size, and texture.
+Wood frames provide plenty of colour, size, and texture options.
 This makes wood frames an incredibly versatile choice.
 Dark wood frames are commonly seen in modern home designs, while brighter wood tones are often seen in rustic or traditional home motifs.
 (4)